SUTTON – David L. and Beverly A. (Egan) Lavallee, passed away peacefully in their home within hours of one another, surrounded by their loving family.

 In lieu of flowers memorial contributions may be made to the St. Mark’s Church c/o Bereavement Committee, 356 Boston Road, Sutton MA 01590 or Dana Farber Cancer Institute at www.danafarber.jimmyfund.org

-To send flowers to David & Beverly Lavallee's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of David & Beverly Lavallee, please visit our floral store.

 St. Mark's Church